Data-Science-Project-G13/monitoring-athletes-performance/README.md

   --generate-pmc  GENERATE_PMC
                     whether generate PMC, default is True
   --athletes-names  ATHLETES_NAME
-                    the athletes' names split by spaces
+                    the athletes' names split by spaces, this is a require field
 ```